-We would like to welcome the children and parents to Key Stage 1 where children will begin to learn the skills need to become independent learners who are able to focus for longer periods on the exciting activities that they are given in order to make learning fun and meaningful.
+We would like to welcome the children and parents to Key Stage 1 where children will begin to learn the skills needed to become independent learners who are able to focus for longer periods on the exciting activities that they are given in order to make learning fun and meaningful.
 Our topics are exciting and aim to capture the children’s interests through hands on learning.
 The children will be given the opportunity to use the role play areas in order to develop their speaking and listening skills, social interaction and team work.

 In Year 1 & 2, we aim to listen to children read a minimum of two times a week.
 Children will change their reading books on a daily basis according to their book band colour.